Karsteski/Maze-Game/README.md

 # Maze-Game
 Uses the command line as a GUI.
-Simple maze game focused on coding logic.

 * Play the game using WASD.
 * Avoid the traps 'x' on the map.
 Your points will reset!